Ernest Rutherford (1871–1937) New Zealand–Canada–England

 Bohr radius, a0…

 Thus the diameter of a hydrogen atom in its ground state is approximately 10−10 m, a unit also known as an ångstrom and represented with the symbol Å.

 energy levels of hydrogen: total energy is the sum of the kinetic and electric potential energy of the electron

 |E = K + U =||1||mev2 −||1||e2|

-Replace speed with the formula derived earlier for the speed of an electron in a classical circular orbit.
+Replace speed with the equation derived earlier for the speed of an electron in a classical circular orbit.
 Then simplify.

-Replace radius with the formula derived earlier for the radius of an electron in an allowed orbit.
+Replace radius with the equation derived earlier for the radius of an electron in an allowed orbit.
 Then simplify.

 ground state energy, ionization energy of hydrogen